ioos/sanctuarywatch/docs/creating_svg_files/creating_svg_files.md

 - <a href="https://inkscape.org/" target="_blank">Inkscape (.svg)</a> (free)

+## Download the Example Files ##
 For this tutorial, you will need to download and expand the .zip file which contains the example files.
 This. zip file  provides a full working example that you can fiddle around with.
-We will be referring to this folder extensively in this guide and you can download a compressed version [here](https://github.com/ioos/sanctuarywatch/blob/main/docs/creating_svg_files/creating_svg_files.zip).
-Just unzip the folder after it has been downloaded.
+We will be referring to this folder extensively in this guide and you can download a .zip file containing and example [here](https://github.com/ioos/sanctuarywatch/blob/robbiebranch/docs/creating_svg_files/creating_svg_files.zip) (click the down facing arrow on the right side of the page), Then, unzip or extract the files from the .zip file after it has been downloaded.

+## Working Example ##
-You can see a working example in action as a finished product <a href="https://sanctuarywatch.ioos.us/american-samoa/overview/" target="_blank">here</a>
+You can see a working example of a different file created using this method in action as a finished product <a href="https://sanctuarywatch.ioos.us/american-samoa/overview/" target="_blank">here</a>

 ## 3.1 Adobe Illustrator ##